lawiz22/AI-Lawiz-Media-Gen/README.md

 - **Clothing & Background Customization (Gemini):** Keep the original, replace from a reference image, or describe new clothing and backgrounds with text prompts.
 You can even preview AI-generated clothing and backgrounds before committing to a full generation.

 ### 5. Logo & Theme Generator
+A full creative suite for brand identity design.

 - **AI Logo Creation:** Generate unique, professional logos from text descriptions, brand names, and slogans.
-- **Advanced Customization:** Fine-tune your logo by selecting from various styles (e.g., Symbolic, Wordmark, 3D Clay, Vaporwave), providing visual inspiration images, and applying color palettes saved in your library.
+Fine-tune your logo by selecting from various styles (e.g., Symbolic, Wordmark, 3D Clay, Vaporwave), providing visual inspiration images, and applying color palettes saved in your library.
-- **Future-Ready:** Includes placeholders for upcoming tools like a Banner Generator, Album Cover Generator, and a comprehensive Theme Generator to create full brand kits.
+- **Banner Generator:** Design eye-catching banners for social media, websites, or advertisements.
+Combine text, logos, and imagery for impactful visuals with various aspect ratios and styles.
+- **Album Cover Generator:** Design the perfect 1:1 album cover for your music.
+Specify genre, era (50s, 80s, modern, etc.), and media type (Vinyl, CD, Digital) for a pitch-perfect result.
+A special "vinyl wear" effect can be added to create an authentic, aged look.

 ### 6. AI-Powered Extractor Tools
 This versatile tab combines two powerful AI utilities for isolating and recreating elements from within a source image.